city41/neosdconv/README.md

 This tool has successfully converted:

+* King of Fighters 94
+* Kizuna Encounter
 * League Bowling
+* My tiny little demo ROM
+* Neo Bomberman
 * Pulstar
-* My tiny little demo ROM
-* King of Fighters 94
-* Kizuna Encounter

 No other games have been attempted yet, and many games will likely not work.